Kissing to Be Clever: Reception

 Reviews for Kissing to Be Clever have been generally positive.
 AllMusic's Lindsay Planer noted that it "was embraced by not only post-disco dance music enthusiasts, but also new wave listeners and pop fans as well."
-She also stated that the singles "provide accurate thumbnail sketches of what Culture Club were capable of pulling off musically."
-She concluded by saying: "From the light and buoyant Philly soul-inspired string arrangement to the effervescent and singalongable chorus, the melody foreshadowed a similar vibe that would carry over to their sophomore long-player, Colour by Numbers."
+He also stated that the singles "provide accurate thumbnail sketches of what Culture Club were capable of pulling off musically."
+He concluded by saying: "From the light and buoyant Philly soul-inspired string arrangement to the effervescent and singalongable chorus, the melody foreshadowed a similar vibe that would carry over to their sophomore long-player, Colour by Numbers."